telerik/kendo-ui-core/docs/framework/mvvm/bindings/source.md

 an existing `script` element which defines the Kendo template.
 If a template is not specified a default template will be used depending on element tag name.

+> *Important*: `Source` binding does not support nesting widgets with source binding, e.g. `treeview` with source binding to the view model.
+The nested widgets will trigger **source change**, which will force the root source binging to re-render its content, leading to infinitive loops.
+The proper way to nest widgets with source is to use `data-source` attribute [demo](/web/treeview/how-to/MVVM/multiple-treeviews-source-binding).

 ## Source binding to array

 When the View-Model value is an array the `source` binding will iterate all array items and render the template.
 The accumulated output of the template